What Are Beta Hydroxy Acids (BHAs)? A Derm Explains Everything You Should Know

 How to Use Beta Hydroxy Acids (BHAs) in Your Skin-Care Routine

 It’s not difficult to find products containing salicylic acid – cleansers, serums, spot treatments, and face masks for oily skin are usually packed with the ingredient.
 Because the ingredient plays well with AHAs in the right doses, you’ll often find them combined to up their skin-clearing benefits.
-Just remember that BHAs can be drying, so it’s best to stick to one acne-fighting product at a time in your routine unless otherwise instructed by a dermatologist.
+Just remember BHAs can be drying, so it’s best to stick to one acne-fighting product at a time in your routine unless otherwise instructed by a dermatologist.

 – Additional reporting by Tori Crowther